cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 ```

 The steps are similar but contain a critical difference:
 1) Inputs are validated.
-Invalid `action` or negative `Length` will throw and `Length` of 0 returns Empty;
+Invalid `action` or negative `Length` will throw an exception and `Length` of 0 returns Empty;
 2) We allocate memory using `FastAllocateString` based on the `length` parameter.
 3) Convert the newly-allocated `string` to a `Span<char>`.
 4) Invoke the provided `action` and pass in the new `Span<char>` along with the provided `state`.
 5) Return the resulting `string`.

-This methodology avoids the extra allocation by allowing us to pass in a `SpanAction`, which functions as a set of **instructions** for how our string should be created instead of requiring a second copy of all the bytes we need put into the string.
+This methodology avoids the extra allocation by allowing us to pass in a `SpanAction`, which functions as a set of instructions for how our string should be created instead of requiring a second copy of all the bytes we need put into the string.

+![A diagram showing the creation of a string using the constructor.
+Shows that an allocations happens when generating a char[] array and within the string constuctor itself.](string_constructor.png)

+![A diagram showing the creation of a string using the String.Create() method.
+Shows that an allocation only happens during the Create() method and does not require a char[] array.](string_create.png)

 ***Make a graphic: Constructor version should show that it's taking input, making a copy, and then giving back both the original and the copy.
 String.Create() version should show it it's creating something and delivering it.***